ConradMearns/snailj-sciview/README.md

 # snailj-sciview
-Mathematical seashell generator based on the [paper by Jorge Picado](http://www.mat.uc.pt/~picado/conchas/eng/article.pdf)
+Mathematical shell generator based on the [paper by Jorge Picado](http://www.mat.uc.pt/~picado/conchas/eng/article.pdf)

 # Seashell Generation
-In SciView under Demo -> Seashell, simply select a preset and click okay.
+In SciView under Demo -> Shell, simply select a preset and click okay.
 - __Spiral Turns__: Amount of rotations to generate
 - __Spiral Turn Resolution__: Resolution for underlying helical shape
 - __Generating Curve Resolution__: Resolution for the "tube" that becomes the shell surface